-Scoring Bands Scoring Methodology (80-100%) A response that meets or exceeds the techincal requirements set out in Part 2 and Annex 3, and provides comprehensive, detailed, and convincing assurance that the Tenderer will deliver to an excellent standard.
-(60-79%) A response that demonstrates real understanding of the techincal requirements set out in Part 2 and Annex 3 and assurance that the Tenderer will deliver to a very good or high standard.
-(40-59%) A response that demonstrates a reasonable understanding of to quirements set out in Part 2 and Annex 3 and gives reasonable a delivery to an adequate standard but does not provide confidence paratory Commission that the required services will be successfull (20-39%) A response where reservations exist.
-Lacks full credibility/convincing detail, and does not provide confidence to the Preparatory Commission that the required services will be successfully delivered.
+Scoring Bands Scoring Methodology (80-100%) A response that meets or exceeds the techincal requirements set out in Part 2 and Annex 3, and provides comprehensive, detailed, and convincing assur- ance that the Tenderer will deliver to an excellent standard.
+(60-79%) A response that demonstrates real understanding of the techincal require- ments set out in Part 2 and Annex 3 and assurance that the Tenderer will deliver to a very good or high standard.
+(40-59%) A response that demonstrates a reasonable understanding of techincal re- quirements set out in Part 2 and Annex 3 and gives reasonable assurance of delivery to an adequate standard but does not provide confidence to the Pre- paratory Commission that the required services will be successfully delivered.
+(20-39%) A response where reservations exist.
+Lacks full credibility/convincing detail, and does not provide confidence to the Preparatory Commission that the re- quired services will be successfully delivered.

 (1-19%) A response where serious reservations exist.
-This may be because, for example, insufficient detail is provided, and the response has fundamental flaws, or is seriously inadequate or seriously lacks credibility with a high risk of non-delivery.
+This may be because, for exam- ple, insufficient detail is provided, and the response has fundamental flaws, or is seriously inadequate or seriously lacks credibility with a high risk of non- delivery.
 0 No response or partial response only and poor evidence provided in support of it: failure to meet the requirements.

-(b) the extent to which the proposal accepts the key contract provisions set out in Part 4 of this RFP or provides proposals for alternative provisions equally acceptable to the Preparatory Commission (maximum possible points: 30)

-The Preparatory Commission will evaluate the financial offer on the basis of the total price calculated on the basis of the one-time set-up costs and annual operations costs (flat, including the annual average for any software and hardware updates which may be required over the initial contract term - see Part 3 for details on the annual costs elements).
-Tenderers are reminded that submission of a total price is required for evaluation and comparison of the financial offer.

-The financial score for the financial offer will be calculated as follows:
+- (a) the extent to which the proposal accepts the key contract provisions set out in Part 4 of this RFP or provides proposals for alternative provisions equally acceptable to the Preparatory Commission (maximum possible points: 30) - 137.- The Preparatory Commission will evaluate the financial offer on the basis of the total price calculated on the basis of the one-time set-up costs and annual operations costs (flat, including the annual average for any software and hardware updates which may be required over the initial contract term see Part 3 for details on the annual costs elements).
+Tenderers are reminded that submission of a total price is required for evaluation and comparison of the financial offer. - 138: The financial score for the financial offer will be calculated as follows:

-Tenderer $X = (Price\ Total\ of\ Cheapest\ Tender\ Received\ /\ Price\ Total\ of\ Tender\ X)\ 100$
+Tenderer X = (Price Total of Cheapest Tender Received / Price Total of Tender X) 100 - 139.-The Preparatory Commission will rank the preliminary offers as follows: